Groupon's "tuck-in" deal grants much-needed levity

-SAN FRANCISCO For years, online daily deals site Groupon has peddled discounts on restaurants, dance classes, and spa treatments.
+SAN FRANCISCO, June 4 For years, online daily deals site Groupon has peddled discounts on restaurants, dance classes, and spa treatments.

 The Chicago-based company reached for something rather more unorthodox this week: it offered up one of its own employees for a personalized, bedtime tuck-in.

-For $100 (65.02 pounds), buyers of the deal get a visit from Ben Kobold, a Groupon employee whose services were described in intimate detail on the company's website.
+For $100, buyers of the deal get a visit from Ben Kobold, a Groupon employee whose services were described in intimate detail on the company's website.

 "Ben's sinewy, well-groomed fingers delicately raise each sheet and blanket over your body until you're comfortably bundled," the offer reads.
 "Careful not to disturb any children who may be in the adjacent room, Ben leans in and uses his summer-breeze-like voice to gently sing you one of the five lullabies he has authored."